Atlas-Rhythm/Hive/Hive.Permissions/docs/Usage.md

 <a name="next_bool_" />

-When executing a rule, the first rule will be executed, and additional rules will only be executed if that rule contains a call to `next(bool)`. `next(bool)` is a builtin function that is always avaliable that calls the next rule in the execution chain, and returns its result, or if there is no next rule, its parameter.
+When executing a rule, the first rule will be executed, and additional rules will only be executed if that rule contains a call to `next(bool)`. `next(bool)` is a builtin function that is always available that calls the next rule in the execution chain, and returns its result, or if there is no next rule, its parameter.
 Its parameter can be any arbitrary expression, or, specially, the identifiers `true` or `false` if there does not need to be an expression evaluated for the default value.

 With the example of `hive.mod.edit`, if the rule `hive` was defined as `ctx.User.IsSuperAdmin | next(false)`, when `ctx.User.IsSuperAdmin` is falsey, `hive.mod` would be evaluated if it existed.
-If it did not, `hive.mod.edit` would be evaluated.
+If it did not exist, `hive.mod.edit` would be evaluated.
 If that also did not, since that is the last rule in the chain, `next(bool)` would return `false`, since that is its parameter.

 ### <a name="writing_functions" /> Functions